nlohmann/std_json/proposal.md

 The same holds for similar associative containers (`std::set`, `std::multiset`, `std::unordered_set`, `std::unordered_multiset`), but in these cases the order of the elements of the array depends how the elements are ordered in the respective STL container.
+Refer to Sect.
+[Limitations and Interoperability](#limitations) for details on the ordering of keys in objects.

 Examples:

 ```cpp
 std::vector<int> c_vector {1, 2, 3, 4};
 json j_vec(c_vector); // [1, 2, 3, 4]